pybpc/walrus/docs/source/api.rst

 Conversion Implementation
 -------------------------

-The main logic of the :mod:`walrus` conversion is to wrap *assignment expressions* as functions which manipulates variable namespaces to implement the **assignment** part and evaluates original code blocks to archive the **expression** part.
+The main logic of the ``walrus`` conversion is to wrap *assignment expressions* as functions which manipulates variable namespaces to implement the **assignment** part and evaluates original code blocks to archive the **expression** part.

-For conversion algorithms and details, please refer to :doc:`concept`.
+For conversion algorithms and details, please refer to :doc:`algorithms`.

 Data Structures
 ~~~~~~~~~~~~~~~